 Concentration Risk.
-Because the Fund's assets will be concentrated in energy pipeline industry, the Fund is subject to loss due to adverse occurrences that may affect that industry.
-The Fund's strategy of focusing on a specific industry means that the performance of the Fund will be closely tied to the performance of that industry.
+Because the Fund's assets will be concentrated in the Water Industries, the Fund is subject to loss due to adverse occurrences that may affect that industry.
+The Fund's strategy of focusing on a specific group of related industries means that the performance of the Fund will be closely tied to the performance of those industries.
 The Fund's focus in these investments may present more risk than if it were broadly diversified over numerous industries and sectors of the economy.
 A downturn in these investments would have a greater impact on the Fund than on a fund that does not focus in such investments.
 At times, the performance of these investments may lag the performance of other industries or the market as a whole.
 An inherent risk associated with a concentrated investment focus is that the Fund may be adversely affected if a small number of its investments perform poorly.